 All new XML schemas shall comply with the CCSDS XML Schema Guidelines (TBS).

-Any new unique, significant terms or abbreviations that are required for XML schema shall be added to the Terminology Registry.
+Any new, unique, significant, terms or abbreviations that are required for XML schema shall be added to the Terminology Registry.

 All new XML schemas shall utilize terms that are defined in the CCSDS Terminology Registry.